Installation Guide

 ~/.zisk/bin

-executing the following commands:echo >>$HOME/.bashrc && echo "export PATH=\"\$PATH:$HOME/.zisk/bin\"" >> $HOME/.bashrc source $HOME/.bashrc
+:echo >>$HOME/.bashrc && echo "export PATH=\"\$PATH:$HOME/.zisk/bin\"" >> $HOME/.bashrc source $HOME/.bashrc

 -

-Build the Rust ZisK toolchain:
+Build and install the Rust ZisK toolchain:

 cargo-zisk sdk build-toolchain